markkukuismin/gap-com/README.md

 Gap-com statistic is described in:

 Kuismin and Sillanpaa (manuscript) "Gap-com: General model selection method for sparse undirected networks with clustering structure".

+The .zip file "CodeCollection" is a collection of R scripts which can be used to recreate Figures and analysis represented in the manuscript.